raspst/374-UML-Project/README.md

 Steven Rasp - Steven implemented the classes that hold the information about classes, fields, methods, etc. He also handled the code dealing with outputting the text necessary for GraphViz UML diagrams.
-Added test code.
+He also added some test code to run the parser on some test classes to ensure that the various items were being read in correctly.

 INSTRUCTIONS FOR USE

-Currently, any class that you want to have more than just a box for needs to be included as an argument to the main method. e.g. java DesignParser Class1 Class2 Class3 ...
+To use the tool, begin by specifying which packages to whitelist and use in in/parser.txt, according to the file format section below.
+This removed the need for arguments, so you just run the program without any arguments.
 This outputs GraphViz code to the console, which can then be pasted into a dot file and turned into a png UML diagram using the command dot -T png -o file.png file.dot